huda-alzahabi/Safely/README.md

 #### &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;  As an admin:

-- I want to view, edit, delete users, and add new ones.
-- I want to view statistics about the app.
+- I want to view statistics about the app, so that I know how many users are using it.